Largest Baseball Families

 Ferrell (5)[edit]

 Rick Ferrell is a Hall of Fame catcher, while his brother Wes Ferrell was a very good pitcher in the majors.
-A third brother, George Ferrell, also played in the big leagues while brother Marvin Ferrell and cousin Beverley Ferrell both played in the minors.
+Two other brothers, George Ferrell and Marvin Ferrell, as well as cousin Beverley Ferrell played in the minors.

 Griffith/Cronin/Haynes/Robertson (7)[edit]